PCB to stage remaining PSL matches in Abu Dhabi, secures pending approvals from UAE | Sports-Games

 A seven-member PCB team has been in the UAE since last week to get required approvals from the authorities through the Emirates Cricket Board.

+The foreign and local players and officials will also have to undergo a three-day quarantine in Pakistan before boarding their chartered flights to Abu Dhabi.

+The issue for the PCB is that the national team has to leave for the West Indies around July 20 for a series of Test and T20 matches.

-The sixth edition of the tournament was postponed after as many as seven players and officials had returned positive for COVID-19 in less than a week in March.
+The sixth edition of the tournament was postponed on March 4 after as many as seven players had returned positive for COVID-19.
+A few of the PCB officials also tested positive during and after the league was held in Karachi.

+The PSL initially was launched in UAE in 2016 by the PCB when overseas players were not willing to come and play in Pakistan due to security concerns.

+But since 2018, the PCB has managed to hold a significant number of PSL matches at home; in fact it had scheduled all PSL 6 matches in Pakistan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)